0x4b61726361/terraform-burp-collaborator/README.md

 # Burpsuite Professional Private Collaborator Server using Terraform and Ansible

+Forked from the 4ARMED work (https://github.com/4ARMED/terraform-burp-collaborator) and inspired by Anshumanbh (https://github.com/anshumanbh/terraform-burp-collaborator).
+Thank you very much to them.

+# Additions and modifications
+  - Adding specific options to burp_collaborator_config file to manage specific AWS Security-Group for Burp Collaboraotr polling port numbers .
+  - Inspired by the 4ARMED Ansible role hosted on Ansible-Galaxy, a local role is used to avoid relying on Ansible-Galaxy.
+  - The setup of Java JRE is also integrated into the Ansible playbook.
+  - The directives for SSL certificates management has been updated in the Burp Collaborator config file.
+  - Quick fix in main.tf files
+  - main.tf has been modified to match Ubuntu 22.04

 ## Introduction

 This is a [Terraform](https://terraform.io/) configuration to build a [Burp Private Collaborator Server](https://portswigger.net/burp/help/collaborator_deploying.html) on an [Amazon Web Services EC2 Instance](https://aws.amazon.com/).
-It uses Terraform to create the instance and then uses our [Ansible Burp Collaborator Server role](https://galaxy.ansible.com/4ARMED/burp-collaborator/) from Ansible Galaxy to provision the Burp service.
+It uses Terraform to create the instance and then uses a local Ansible role to provision the Burp service.

 Some basic awareness of the AWS API and perhaps a little Terraform is assumed but if you're playing with Burp Collaborator you are hopefully technical enough to muddle through if not.
-Ping us questions if you get stuck [@4ARMED](https://twitter.com/4armed).

 This configuration assumes you have registered your domain on the AWS Route53 Registrar.
 There's a very good reason why this is simpler, we don't have to mess about with working out NS servers for the hosted zone and waiting for NS updates to propagate.
 If we keep it all within the AWS family it's quicker and easier.
 It's almost like they've thought of this. ;-)

 If you want to use an existing domain registered with another provider it is perfectly possible and there are instructions at the end on how to tweak this accordingly.
+In addition there is a special gift for those who wants to use OVH and Let's Encrypt.

 ## *** WARNING ***

 Just in case you've been living in a cave, everything in this README will cost you money on AWS.
 Even the free tier won't save you as it costs $0.50 per month for a hosted zone.

-4ARMED are not in any way liable for your infrastructure costs.
+4ARMED and/or KarK are not in any way liable for your infrastructure costs.
 You should know by now not to just run things without understanding what you're doing. :-)

 ## Steps